sfigg/commercialization-public/design/device-experiences/speechplatformdevices-hwguidelines.md

 <https://msdn.microsoft.com/windows/hardware/drivers/audio/microphone-array-geometry-descriptor-format>

 All Windows Mixed Reality devices are required to use the in-box pipeline, therefore 3<sup>rd</sup> party audio processing is not required and prohibited; must be turned off or otherwise disabled.

-[1] A device must meet Premium recommendations in all categories in order to be considered a Premium device.
-The Premium and Standard categories are not part of a Logo program – rather informed best practices and guidelines

-[2] The Premium and Standard masks apply to all device tiers under HW-4 Input Sample Rate, e.g. a device can have Standard bandwidth (narrow-band) and a Premium magnitude response within that band.

-[3] Only applies to devices with built-in loudspeakers

-[4] Only applies to devices with built-in loudspeakers